piekstra/tplink-kasa-ui/api/README.md

 # API

-Note that the [`app/main.py`](app/main.py) file must maintain that filename so that it overrides the default `main.py` included in the `tiangolo/uwsgi-nginx-flask` docker image.
+This project uses your Kasa credentials to make queries to the TP-Link Cloud API

 ## Environment

 You will need to setup environment variables with proper values in a `.env` file.
-There is a [`.env.example`](app/.env.example) provided as an example of what variables to specify.
+There is a [`.env.example`](app/configuration/.env.example) provided as an example of what variables to specify.

-## Running
+## Running the API for Development

 From the [app](app) folder, you can simply run `uvicorn main:app --reload` to serve the API in development mode.